 - Remove the hulls.

 - Spread the nuts out (with the shells still on), in a thin layer, across a surface conducive to drying.
 An ideal surface would be a table, the top of which has been replaced by a screen.
-Cover them with BirdBlock mesh (buy on Amazon) to prevent the birds from taking them, and cover them with a tarp when rain is expected.
+Cover the shelled nuts with mesh to prevent birds from taking them, and cover them with a tarp when rain is expected.

-- The only way to know for sure when the drying process is complete is to sample the "nuts."
+- Check if the drying process is complete by sampling the "nuts."
 Crack the shells of a few to find out whether the edible seeds within are hard or rubbery.
 If they are rubbery, then they are not completely dried out yet.
 If they are hard, then they are ready.